SuperNOVAS v1.3

 double novas_standard_refraction (double jd_tt, const on_surface *loc, enum novas_refraction_type type, double el)

-double refract (const on_surface *restrict location, enum novas_refraction_model option, double zd_obs)
+double refract (const on_surface *restrict location, enum novas_refraction_model model, double zd_obs)

-double refract_astro (const on_surface *restrict location, enum novas_refraction_model option, double zd_astro)
+double refract_astro (const on_surface *restrict location, enum novas_refraction_model model, double zd_astro)

 Detailed Description